 Here’s some fun facts about blizzards, and how extraordinary and deadly they can be at the same time…

-It is only considered a to be blizzard conditions if the winds are in excess of 35 miles per hour, with a visibility of less than a quarter of a mile and it occurs for more than three hours.
+It is only considered blizzard conditions if the winds are in excess of 35 miles per hour, with a visibility of less than a quarter of a mile and it occurs for more than three hours.

 The Great Blizzard of 1888 killed over 400 people, making it the worst winter storm in U.S. history (death-toll wise).
-Around 200 ships sank by waves due to these fierce winds.
+Around 200 ships sank simply by being overwhelmed by waves due to these fierce winds.
 However, the deadliest blizzard in the world occurred in Iran, with an estimated 4,000 people dead (some included entire villages).

 There were 27 blizzards in the U.S. during the winter of 1996.

-A large blizzard affecting the U.S. in 1993 was responsible for over 10 million power outages with over 300 deaths.
+A large blizzard affecting the U.S. in 1993 was responsible for over 10 million power outages and over 300 deaths.

 The extreme cold and wind when a blizzard is taking place actually cause the temperature to feel a lot colder than it is.
 For example, when the wind speed is constantly at 30-35mph, the air against your skin will feel much colder than the actual temperature.
 This cold causes frostbite quite rapidly.

-Do you know any fun or interesting facts about blizzards?
-Let us know in the comments section below!
+Do you know any fun facts about blizzards?
+Share them in the comments below!